This article was produced in partnership with HSBC Canada.

 As a newcomer to Canada, it can be challenging to find a credit card company or bank that is willing to give you a credit card without an established credit history in the country.
 Thankfully, with HSBC Bank Canada, you can qualify for a credit card with a limit of up to CAD$5,000* without having any credit history in the country.
 This can provide you with the foundational tool you need to begin building your credit history in Canada.

 This credit card offer is available through HSBC’s Newcomers Program.
-Right now, get started with HSBC and you can earn up to $1,000* cash bonus and rewards.
+Right now, get started with HSBC and you can earn up to $1,350* in value.
 HSBC is here to help you get settled in Canada.

 Learn more about the HSBC Canada Newcomers Program and find out how you could qualify for a credit card with a balance of up to $5,000 without any credit history in Canada.
 Issued by HSBC Bank Canada and HSBC Investments Funds (Canada) Inc. **Terms and conditions apply.